isabellaWang0108/Multi-authorship-UX-testing-autoFill/README.md

-# Summary
+# Takeaway
-- The manual input is easier to user with more user satisfactions based on a significantly less amount(73%) of interactions and time.
+- The manual input is more accessible to the user based on a significantly less amount(73%) of interactions and time.
+- Users get upset when fields are not deletable.
 - The default username is a confusion point for users to mistaken themselves is other users.
-- Some users think the creatos section doesn't include themselves
+- Some users think that the creator(s) section doesn't include themselves.

-- Users do not like credits being split among users by default.
+# Bias
+- In the user testing, we assign users the percentage number, which is a different thinking process in the actual case that users do not know the percentage they want to enter.
+The difference in thinking process may impact the level of difficulty and satisfaction using manual vs. auto input.
+- In user testing, the user does not have the context that they have a username, so the confusion of whether they are included in the field may be less when they know what they are called.